-Power Operations-To meet the energy needs of its retail customers, the Company utilizes a combination of its own generating resources and wholesale market transactions.
+Power Operations -To meet the energy needs of its retail customers, the Company utilizes a combination of its own generating resources and wholesale market transactions.
 Based on numerous factors, including plant availability, customer demand, river flows, wind conditions, and current wholesale prices, PGE makes economic dispatch decisions continuously in an effort to obtain reasonably-priced power for its retail customers.
 In addition, PGE's thermal generating plants require varying levels of annual maintenance, during which the respective plant is unavailable to provide power.
 As a result, the amount of power generated and purchased in the wholesale market to meet the Company's retail load requirement can vary from period to period.
-During the first quarters of 2014 and 2013, availability of the plants PGE operates approximated 95% and 97%, respectively, with the availability of Colstrip Units 3 and 4, in which the Company has a 20% ownership interest but does not operate, approximating 82% and 97%, respectively.
+During the six months ended June 30, 2014 and 2013, availability of the plants PGE operates approximated 89% and 90%, respectively, with the availability of Colstrip Units 3 and 4, in which the Company has a 20% ownership interest but does not operate, approximating 87% and 84%, respectively.
 Colstrip Unit 4 was off-line most of the month of January 2014 due to repairs to the generator.
 As a result, PGE incurred approximately \$2 million of incremental replacement power costs in the first quarter of 2014 related to this plant outage.

-During the first quarter of 2014, the Company's generating plants provided approximately 59% of its retail load requirement, compared with 62% in the first quarter of 2013.
+During the first half of 2014, the Company's generating plants provided approximately 46% of its retail load requirement, compared with 53% in the first half of 2013.
 The decrease in the proportion of power generated to meet the Company's retail load requirement was largely the result of the difference in the economic dispatch decisions made throughout the respective periods, as well as the outage of Colstrip Unit 4 in January 2014.

-Energy received from PGE-owned hydroelectric plants and under contracts from mid-Columbia hydroelectric projects increased 4% in the first quarter of 2014 compared with the first quarter of 2013.
-These resources provided approximately 18% of the Company's retail load requirement for the first quarters of 2014 and 2013.
-Through March, energy received from these sources approximated projections included in the Company's Annual Power Cost Update Tariff (AUT) during 2014, compared with falling short of such projection by 3% during 2013.
+Energy received from PGE-owned hydroelectric plants and under contracts from mid-Columbia hydroelectric projects increased 2% in the first half of 2014 compared with the first half of 2013.
+These resources provided approximately 20% of the Company's retail load requirement for the six months ended June 30, 2014 and 2013.
+Through June, energy received from these sources exceeded projected levels included in the Company's Annual

+Power Cost Update Tariff (AUT) for 2014 by 2%, compared with the same period of 2013, which exceeded projections included in the AUT for 2013 by 1%.
 Any excess in hydro generation from that projected in the AUT generally displaces power from higher cost sources, while any shortfall is generally replaced with power from higher cost sources.
-Energy from hydro resources is expected to approximate projections included in the AUT for 2014.
+Based on recent forecasts of regional hydro conditions for 2014, energy from hydro resources is expected to be slightly above projected levels included in the AUT for 2014.

 Energy expected to be received from PGE-owned wind generating resources (Biglow Canyon) is projected annually in the AUT.
 Any excess in wind generation from that projected in the AUT generally displaces power from higher cost sources, while any shortfall is generally replaced with power from higher cost sources.
-Energy received from Biglow Canyon fell short of that projected in PGE's AUT by 11% in the first quarters of 2014 and 2013, and provided approximately 4% of the Company's retail load requirement for the first quarter of 2014, compared with 5% for the first quarter of 2013.
+Energy received from Biglow Canyon fell short of that projected in PGE's AUT by 5% for the six months ended June 30, 2014 and 9% for the six months ended June 30, 2013, and provided approximately 7% of the Company's retail load requirement for the first half of 2014 and 2013.